Overview of Mood Disorders

 In mood disorders, these feelings are more intense than what a person may normally feel from time to time.
 It’s also of concern if these feelings continue over time, or interfere with one's interest in family, friends, community, or work.
 Any person who expresses thoughts of suicide should get medical help right away.

 The symptoms of mood disorders may look like other conditions or mental health problems.
-Always consult a health care provider for a diagnosis.
+Always talk with a healthcare provider for a diagnosis.

 How are mood disorders diagnosed?Mood disorders are a real medical disorder.
 A psychiatrist or other mental health professional usually diagnoses mood disorders through a complete medical history and psychiatric evaluation.